-Route: Gmünd to Maniago via the Pustertal and Tagliamento Valley Themes: Indentation tectonics, Miocene-recent plate boundary, Periadriatic Fault System, active tectonics of the Southern Alps and Veneto area
+Route: Spittal-an-der-Drau to Maniago via the Pustertal and Tagliamento Valley

+Themes: Indentation tectonics, Miocene-recent plate boundary, Periadriatic Fault System, active tectonics of the Southern Alps and Veneto area

-Stop 3-1a: Periadriatic Lineament along Nassfeld road near Tröpolach (46°36'17.40°N, 13°17'17.70°E elevation: 724m)
+Stop 3-1a: Periadriatic Lineament along Nassfeld road near Tröpolach (46°36'17.40''N, 13°17'17.70''E, elevation: 724m)

 Periadriatic Fault System or Lineament: The Periadriatic fault system (PFS) runs from N and W of Turin, Italy in the W to beneath the Plio-Pleistocene fill of the Pannonian Basin, Hungary in the E (Fig. 3-1).
-It has a two-stage history: (1) Oligo-Miocene dextral transpression and pronounced refolding of Paleogene nappes (Sdirected "backfolding) in the Central and Western Alps (SCHMID ET AL: 1989), and differential strike-slip motion beneath the Pannonian Basin (CSONTOS ET AL. 1992, FODOR ET AL. 1998); this first phase of activity involved calc-alkaline magmatism, represented by the so-called "Periadriatic" magmatic suite, that is interpreted to record European slab breakoff in late Eocene-early Oligocene time (VON BLANCKENBURG & DAVIES 1995, ROSENBERG 2004); (2) Miocene dextral strike-slip faulting between the Eastern and Southern Alps (i.e., E of the Giudicarie Fault) that, together with the conjugate strike-slip (SEMP) and normal faulting (Brenner, Katschberg), induced eastward stretching, exhumation and lateral extrusion of the metamorphic core of the Alps, as seen on Days 1 and 2.
-Earlier (pre-Alpine orogenic) activity of the Periadriatic Line as a Mesozoic transfer fault during the opening of Alpine Tethys is indicated by the offset Mesozoic (Triassic-early Cretaceous) facies boundaries in adjacent parts of the Eastern and Southern Alps (SCHMIDT ET AL., 1991).
+It has a two-stage history: (1) Oligo-Miocene dextral transpression and pronounced refolding of Paleogene nappes (S-directed "backfolding) in the Central and Western Alps (SCHMID ET AL: 1989) and strike-slip motion beneath the Pannonian Basin (CSONTOS ET AL. 1992, FODOR ET AL. 1998).
+This first phase of activity involved calc-alkaline magmatism, represented by the so-called "Periadriatic" magmatic suite, that is interpreted to record European slab breakoff in late Eocene-early Oligocene time (VON BLANCKENBURG & DAVIES

+Figure 3-1: Periadriatic Fault System (dark red) and its relationship to the Mesozoic-Paleogene tectonic plates (top), Alpine metamorphism (middle) and deep structure (Moho and gravity anomalies, bottom) after SCHMID ET AL. 1989.
+1995, ROSENBERG 2004); (2) Miocene dextral strike-slip faulting between the Eastern and Southern Alps (i.e., E of the Giudicarie Fault) that, together with the conjugate strike-slip (SEMP) and normal faulting (Brenner, Katschberg), induced eastward stretching, exhumation and lateral extrusion of the metamorphic core of the Alps, as seen on Days 1 and 2.
+Earlier (pre-Alpine orogenic) activity of the Periadriatic Line as a Mesozoic transfer fault during the opening of Alpine Tethys is indicated by the offset Mesozoic (Triassic-early Cretaceous) facies boundaries in adjacent parts of the Eastern and Southern Alps (SCHMIDT ET AL., 1991)